Summernats

-Summernats (a portmanteau of "Summer" and "National"), is an annual car festival held in Canberra, Australia since 1987, except 2021.
-Summernats, which is usually held at the start of the year, is the best known specialist car enthusiast festival in Australia, and an event which attracts many tourists to Canberra, bringing in excess of $20 million in economic benefit to the ACT economy.
+Summernats (a portmanteau of "Summer" and "National"), is an annual car festival held in Canberra, Australia since 1987, except 2021 due to COVID.
+Summernats, which is usually held at the start of the year, is a specialist car enthusiast festival in Australia, and an event which attracts tourists to Canberra.
 It has increasingly been promoted as an event for families.

-The Summernats spectator attendance record was set in 2017, with 119,184 attendees.
-Summernats is held over a four-day period, with many events, with prizes in competitions such as for burnouts, parades of cars around the track, fireworks at night and two outdoor concerts held on Friday and Saturday nights.
-The festival features many vehicles with airbrushed artwork, and restored and modified cars.
+The Summernats spectator attendance record was set in 2025, with 130,000+ attendees.
+Summernats is held over a four-day period (plus 2 days before the event for vehicle inspections), with many events, with prizes in competitions such as for burnouts, parades of cars around the track, fireworks at night and two outdoor concerts held on Friday and Saturday nights.
+The festival features many vehicles with airbrushed artwork, and restored, classic and modified cars.

 History

-The first Summernats was held on 31 December 1987.
+The first Summernats was held on 31 December 1987 where it was known as the Street Machine Summer Nationals.

 Promotion and partnerships

 Between 1987 and 2009, Summernats' promoter and organiser was Chic Henry.
 Henry sold Summernats in 2009 to a new company called Summernats Pty Ltd. The naming rights sponsor of Summernats is Street Machine magazine, and the presenting sponsor is Rare Spares.

-The ACT Government has expressed its strong support of Summernats, praising the significant benefit it brings to Canberra's economy.
+The ACT Government has Routinely expressed its strong support of Summernats, praising the significant benefit it brings to the Economy of Canberra.

-The Summernats spectator attendance record was set in 2017 with 119,184 attendees.
+The Summernats spectator attendance record was set in 2025 with over 130,000 attendees.

 Venue

-Summernats is held at Exhibition Park in Canberra (EPIC), corner of Flemington Road and Federal Highway, Lyneham.
+Summernats is held at 2 locations in Canberra, Exhibition Park in Canberra (EPIC), corner of Flemington Road and Federal Highway, Lyneham for the main part of the event and Lonsdale Street in Braddon for the Fringe Festival.
 In 2022, during Summernats 34, the burnout pad grandstand was officially named in honour of Summernats founder Chic Henry.

 2021 COVID-19 impact

 Summernats 34, which was due to take place in January 2021, is delayed until January 2022 due to EPIC being used by ACT Health as a COVID-19 testing facility until at least the end of November 2021.
 A new, reduced capacity, 5,000 maximum versus the usual ~100,000 attendance, "Summernats Rev Rock ‘n’ Roll" festival was planned to run over the 5–7 March 2021 Canberra Day long weekend to tide fans of the car festival over.
-However on 13 January 2021, this new event was also cancelled.
+However, on 13 January 2021, this new event was also cancelled.

 Awards

-Many awards are given during the course of the festival.
+Many awards are given out during the course of the festival, these awards include: